-Since then, Tom has penned five other novels: Nailer, The Canal Bridge, Iscariot, Derrycloney, and the forthcoming Lies, and he has seen his works published in four countries and three languages.
-He has also written for Newsday, the Irish Echo, Independent.ie, Connect, and the Recorder, the journal of the American Irish Historical Society.
-He was named a 2008-2009 Fellow of the Christopher Isherwood Foundation based on his novel The Canal Bridge.
+Since then, Tom has penned five other novels: Nailer, The Canal Bridge, Iscariot, Derrycloney, and Lies the Mushroom Pickers Told, and he has seen his works published in four countries and three languages.
+He has also written for Newsday, the Irish Echo, and the Recorder, the journal of the American Irish Historical Society.
+Tom’s memoir pieces about his Irish boyhood run from time to time in the Irish Echo.

 LIES THE MUSHROOM PICKERS TOLD

 “A masterful portrait of Irish village life disguised as a murder mystery.”—Shelf Awareness